Skincare for Oily Skin: Tips That Actually Work

 Step 3: Lightweight Serum

-Serums deliver concentrated actives.
-For oily skin, look for lightweight, non-oily formulas that help regulate sebum and improve texture.
+Serums deliver concentrated ingredients.
+For oily skin, look for lightweight, non-oily formulas that help control shine and improve skin texture.

 Great serums for oily skin: